sonervarkan/calculator/README.md

 ## License

 This project is not licensed yet.
-You may add a license if needed.

 ## Acknowledgements